christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -St. Peter = Publius Petronius (father-in-law of emperor Vitellius
     who I identify as Vespasian's older brother Titus Flavius Sabinus.

--Markianos of Alexandria aka Marcion of Sinope = Marcus Annaeus Lucanus who was a nephew and student of Seneca the Younger.
+-Markianos of Alexandria aka Marcion of Sinope = Marcus Annaeus Lucanus who was a nephew and student of Seneca the Younger (Marcus Annaeus Mela was another nephew of Seneca the Yonger).

 -One other student of rabbi Akiva was Ketia bar Shalom which was the jewish name of Titus Flavian Clemens, who was the nephew of emperor Domitian.
 Titus